bilalahmad0210/reddit-user-persona/README.md

-# 🧠 Reddit User Persona Generator — Amlgo Labs Assignment
+# 🧠 Reddit User Persona Generator

 An intelligent, LLM-powered tool that scrapes a Reddit user's public posts and comments, then generates a psychologically grounded **User Persona Profile** using Google Gemini (or OpenAI GPT-4).
 It includes **citations from posts**, **motivations**, **personality traits**, and more.
 This project is part of the AI Engineering Internship evaluation at **Amlgo Labs**.